SethRedwine/CSCI8420-TeamASJ/CodeAnalysis/CodeAnalysis.md

 - [ ] CWE-89: Improper Neutralization of Special Elements used in an SQL Command ('SQL Injection')
 - [X] CWE-250: Execution with Unnecessary Privileges
 - [X] CWE-284: Improper Access Control

+Our manual review did not find any CWE-89s (SQL Injection) as specified in our threat model.
+The security functions within Mailpile seem to be handling any methods of database access securely.
+There are no hard-coded SQL queries and any input that may require database access is being validated.
+Also, Mailpile uses secure methods and functions that have checking for SQL injection vulnerabilities built in.

 ### Summary of Key Findings